 In the second half of the 17th century, thanks to a marriage with Maria Secsa, the castle was taken over by the Hungarian palatine, Francis Vesselenyi, who in 1662 bought it into ownership.
 In 1666, in Ľupča, Hungarian magnates formed an anti-Habsburg conspiracy, headed by a palatine.
 However the conspiracy was soon detected and all the property of the deceased palatine was confiscated.
 In 1678, the castle was conquered by the insurgents of Imre Thokolyego, who soon had to leave it.
-Again, the Hungarian insurgents conquered Lupča in 1703.
-After four years castle was recaptured by the imperial army.
+Again, the Hungarian insurgents conquered Lupča in 1703, but after four years castle was recaptured by the imperial army.
 In 1861 it was burned down partially, and was renovated in 1875.
 Since then, it housed an orphanage.
 After the fall of the Slovak National Uprising, the guerrilla prisoners were imprisoned here for a short time, and after the war there was a missionary residence.
 From 1989 it was abandoned.
 In recent years, renovation has begun, financed mainly by private sponsors, and in 2005 a museum was opened at the castle.

 The oldest part, that is the later upper castle, occupied the top of the hill and was surrounded by an oval wall.
 It consisted of a square tower and residential buildings tightly located in a small courtyard.
-In the north-eastern part of the courtyard stood the building of a representative palace.
-The tower had three floors, internal dimensions 4 x 4 meters and probably had a residential function.
+Probably in the northern part of the courtyard stood the building of a representative palace.
+The tower had three floors, accessible via wooden stairs, internal dimensions 4 x 4 meters and probably had a residential function.
 On the lowest level there was a well, and the ground floor was topped with a rib vault.